Kudzu Root for Weight Loss: Benefits, Craving Control & Blood Sugar Support

 • Lee J., et al. (2009).
 Puerarin stimulates GLUT4 translocation.
 Biol Pharm Bull.

-Disclaimer: This article is for informational purposes only.
-It does not constitute medical advice.
-Always consult your healthcare provider before beginning any supplement or weight loss program.
+Disclaimer: This article is for informational purposes only and does not replace medical advice.
+Consult your healthcare provider before starting any supplement or weight loss program.